aarushi4225/Data-Analysis-Project-Economics/README.md

 **Economic Trend Analysis**

 An HTML based implementation to demonstrate the calculated equation has been provided in the repository.
 The code can be run on the local machine to calculate the missing economic variable (GDP, Consumption, Government Spending, Investment, or Net Exports) when the other four are known.
 (Solely for illustration, this HTML code is generated using online tools).
-- Download the file named ""
+- Download the file named "Economic Trend Analysis.html" from the repository.
+- Run the webpage locally to see the demo.

 ## Libraries Used